kaboc/async-phase/packages/async_phase_notifier/README.md

 ### runAsync()

-The `runAsync()` method of `AsyncPhaseNotifier` executes an asynchronous function, updates the `value` of `AsyncPhaseNotifier` automatically according to the phase of the asynchronous operation, and notifies the listeners of those changes.
+The [runAsync()][runAsync] method of [AsyncPhaseNotifier][AsyncPhaseNotifier] executes
+an asynchronous function, updates the `value` of `AsyncPhaseNotifier` automatically according to the phase of the asynchronous operation, and notifies the listeners of those changes.

 1. The value of the notifier is switched to `AsyncWaiting` when the operation starts.
 2. The change is notified to listeners.